 considers it necessary to contact the paramedics, parents will be financially liable for all emergency service costs.

-FIRST AID - All staff members are trained in CPR and First Aid.
-A first Aid kit containing all the materials required by the license board is available in each classroom as well as the office and the playground.
+BASIC FIRST AID - All staff members are trained in basic first aid.
+A first aid kit containing all the materials required by the license board is available in each classroom as well as the office and the playground.
 All staff member are required to attend CPR and First Aid training throughout the year.
 If a minor injury occurs the staff will treat it and an accident report will be filled out that will need to be signed by the person picking your child up that day.
 License Board regulations limit first aid provided at the school to the use of soap, water, ice, and bandages for small injuries.
 In the case of more serious injuries or injuries to the head and face, parents will be notified.

 MEDICATION - It is always best if you can administer medication in the morning or evening so you can avoid bringing it to school, but in the event it is necessary, prescription medications may be administered by a designated staff member.
 A Medication Form needs to be completed and signed by a parent before we can administer the medication.
 Please give all medication to the preschool administrator for proper storage.
 Never send medication to school in your child’s backpack or pocket and never store medication in his/her cubby.
 For prescribed medications, give the preschool administrator the medicine in its original child‐resistant container, labeled by a pharmacist with your child’s name, the prescription date, the name of the medication, its expiration date, administration, storage and disposal instructions.
 No medication can be accepted without its original box.
 This is a license board regulation and cannot be waived.